 Kathryn has managed, or been involved in the management of many of the world’s leading conductors and soloists including Sir James Galway, Joshua Bell, Lang Lang, Hilary Hahn, Thomas Dausgaard, Stéphane Denève, and current EMM artists conductors Semyon Bychkov, Alan Gilbert (for Europe) and Franz Welser-Möst; conductor and violinist Nikolaj Znaider; pianist Leif Ove Andsnes; and guitarist Miloš Karadaglić.
 In 1991, Kathryn joined IMG Artists as a Manager.
 She was promoted to Associate Director in 1998, Director in 2004 and became Managing Director of Artist Management in 2009.
 She founded Enticott Music Management in October 2014.

 Joseph joined IMG Artists in April 2012 and has been a member of the EMM team since Kathryn founded the company in 2014.
 He studied trumpet at the Royal Academy of Music, holds an Advanced PADI scuba diving certificate, has a passion for cars, and learns French in his spare time.

 Kaija graduated from the Guildhall School of Music and Drama in 2017, where she studied oboe.
+She joined IMG Artists in June 2017.
 Having grown up in Germany and Finland, she spends her spare time exploring Europe by train, baking Nordic treats, and reading crime dramas.
 An avid concertgoer, she is a particular fan of the weird and wonderful world of contemporary classical music.